-1878 – Design proposals for Great Western Square, Dublin
+1878 – Design proposal for Great Western Square, Dublin

 Design proposals for artisan dwellings for the Midland Great Western Railway Company adjacent to Broadstone Station in Dublin.
 About eighty designs were submitted from around the UK and Ireland – with first price awarded to Edward Townsend; second to Millar & Symes; and third to Thomas Newenham Deane.
 Towsend’s designs were not constructed.
 Illustrations published in The Irish Builder, February 15 1878.